 Intermittent fasting is getting more attention.
 Going without food for at least 12 hours and up to a day or longer has been promoted for weight loss and blood sugar control (Nutrients, Oct.
 14, 2019).
-Now there is evidence that this practice could promote better heart health.
+Now there is evidence that this practice has metabolic benefits and could promote better heart health.

 An Observational Study on Fasting and Better Heart Health: